 ReturnPathArn to the API, or you can include the following X-headers in the header of your raw email:

-Do not include these X-headers in the DKIM signature; Amazon SES will remove them before sending the email.
-For most common sending authorization scenarios, we recommend that you specify the
+Don't include these X-headers in the DKIM signature.
+Amazon SES removes these before it sends the email.
+If you only specify the

-SourceIdentityArn parameter, Amazon SES will set the From and Return Path addresses to the identity specified in
+SourceIdentityArn parameter, Amazon SES sets the From and Return-Path addresses to the same identity that you specified.